The Noether inequality for algebraic threefolds (With an Appendix by J\'{a}nos Koll\'{a}r): Acknowledgment

 \section{\bf Acknowledgment}

 We would like to thank Fabrizio Catanese, Christopher D. Hacon, Yong Hu, Yujiro Kawamata, J\'anos Koll\'ar, Yongnam Lee, and De-Qi Zhang for effective discussions and comments during the long period of the preparation of this paper.
 Part of this paper was written during C. Jiang's visit, in August and December 2017, to Fudan University for which he is grateful for the support and hospitality.
 The second author is partially supported as a member of LMNS, Fudan University.
 We are grateful to J\'anos Koll\'ar who is so kind to send us his note (Appendix A), which greatly improves and simplifies the proof of ``$\glct\geq 1/13$'' in the earlier draft of this paper.
+We are grateful to the referees for many useful comments and suggestions.